myreadings1/ECE307_DigSysDesignLab25_26/README.md

 ### Run HDL Code Online
-A student should register online with the following website to run HDL code [Website]==> (https://www.edaplayground.com/).
+A student should register online with the following website:
 - EDA Playground: EDA Playground lets you type in and run HDL code [Website]==> (https://www.edaplayground.com/)
-- Note: a student needs to use his academic email address (like: xxx@uokufa.edu.iq)
+- Note: a student needs to register with his email address (like: xxx@uokufa.edu.iq)